MicrosoftDocs/Dynamics-365-Operations.et-ee/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 | **Juurutamissuvand**              | Kõik  |
 | **Olek**                         | Aegunud: funktsiooni eemaldamise sihtperiood on aprill 2020. |

-## <a name="finance-and-operations-1004-with-platform-update-28"></a>Rakenduse Finance and Operations 10.0.4 platvormivärskendus 28
+## <a name="finance-and-operations-1004-with-platform-update-28"></a>Finance and Operations 10.0.4 platvormivärskendusega 28

 ### <a name="france-fec-accounting-data-export-in-xml"></a>Prantsusmaa: FEC raamatupidamisandmete eksport XML-vormingus